Dot and Keeto

 Dot and Keeto is a 1986 Australian animated film.

 Plot

-When Dot accidentally eats a magic root and shrinks to the size of an insect, she is suddenly alone in a world of giant creatures and overwhelming bushland, but her previous good deed, rescuing a helpless mosquito and dragonfly from the peril of a spider's web, guarantees her two reliable and helpful friends.
+When Dot accidentally eats a magic root and shrinks to the size of an insect, she is suddenly alone in a world of giant creatures and overwhelming bushland, but her previous good deed, rescuing a helpless mosquito and dragonfly from the peril of a spider's web, guarantees her two reliable helpful friends.
 With the aid of Keeto the mosquito, Butterwalk the caterpillar and a surprise visit from an old friend, Dot sets out on a grand adventure to discover a way to return to her original size.